ReVision-Implant/neural-simulation/docs/sphinx/source/bmtk/simulation.rst

 In order to simulate the neural activation of the tissue in response to the extracellular potentials, we need two things:

--  The extracellular potentials which were `calculated in COMSOL <../comsol/solution.md>`__.
+-  The extracellular potentials which were calculated in COMSOL.
 -  A computational model of the neural tissue in BMTK.

-Then, we can use the `comsol </examples/comsol/README.md>`__ module in BMTK’s BioNet to import the COMSOL output and simulate the behaviour of the neural network in response to the imposed extracellular potentials.
+Then, we can use the comsol module in BMTK’s BioNet to import the COMSOL output and simulate the behaviour of the neural network in response to the imposed extracellular potentials.

 Building a network
 ------------------